logic1-eu/logic1/doc/source/manual/formulas.rst

   arity 1.

-We will encounter a similar situation with quantifiers in :ref:`first-order formulas <firstorder-index>` in the next section, where both the m-arity and the p-arity will be positive.
+We will encounter a similar situation with quantifiers in the next section on :ref:`first-order-formulas`, where both the m-arity and the p-arity will be positive.

 Cardinality Constraints of the same class and with the same index are identical: